Kaili loves to get away on vacation and write about the places, food and wine she encounters in her travels.

 Getting to the CN Tower from downtown is an easy 20-25 minute walk.
 From King and Yonge, head south to Front Street and then west to Bay and the GO Station/Union Station complex.
 There is an enclosed walkway from the station to the CN Tower and Skydome.

 Chinatown is a great place to start exploring the city.
 Tucked in behind the Toronto City Hall, it is a bustling, crowded warren of stalls, shops and some great inexpensive places to eat.
-From King and Yonge, you can walk there easily by heading north to the Eaton Center and then west along Dundas, or take the subway to the Eaton Center then transfer to the #505 streetcar along Dundas for fun.
+From King and Yonge, you can walk there easily by heading north to the Eaton Center and then west along Dundas, or take the subway to the Eaton Center and then transfer to the #505 streetcar along Dundas for fun.
 The shops in the Dundas and Spadina area sell some unique and interesting Chinese herbs and fruits.
 Try spicy pineapple chunks on a stick from a fruit vendor.
 Taste a durian fruit shake…if you dare!
 Dim sum (meaning “small plates”) restaurants are plentiful and cheap, and in some of them it is a good idea to know a few Chinese names for food—try “har gow” (shrimp dumplings) or pork "shaomai" (ground pork dumplings).

 Located west of Chinatown, Kensington Market is a funky, fun place to explore.
 This thriving market area is an old part of the City, and is full of wonderful shops and restaurants and Victorian era buildings.
 The area was home to a predominantly Jewish population for decades beginning in the early 1900s.
 The still mostly open-air market is a bustling place full of character—and characters.
 Vintage clothing stores, fabulous bakeries and cheese stores abound.